MarwanAl-Obaidi/Introduction-to-Scala/README.md

 Create executable Scala object called Square.
 Create a function called square inside the object.
 The square function takes one integer parameter and returns the square of given parameter.

 The program asks an integer from a user and then prints the result.

+## ex_4_1
+Create a program (AgeCheck.scala) that asks the age (integer) and prints Welcome if the given age is greater than 18.
+Otherwise it prints You are too young.